> Peter Bellamy > Songs > Butter and Cheese and All

 Harry Cox sang The Greasy Cook on his 1965 LP Harry Cox Sings English Love Songs.

 Peter Bellamy sang Butter and Cheese and All unaccompanied in 1968 on his first solo LP, Mainly Norfolk, and on 22 June 1971 live at the Folk Studio, Norwich.
-This performance was published on his LP with Louis Killen, Won’t You Go My Way?.
+This performance was released on his LP with Louis Killen, Won’t You Go My Way?.
+Peter Bellamy noted on the first album:

 Of the many singers discovered by song collectors in my home country of Norfolk, Harry Cox and Sam Larner stand supreme, unrivalled not only for the quantity of their songs, but also the quality.
 Thus it is hardly surprising that six of the twelve songs which I have chosen to record have come from them.
 Both these singers had repertoires which covered the entire spectrum of English rural song, from the high Classic Ballad down (or up?) to outright bawdry.